 Right now, the average enterprise environment contains over 800 risky AI agents.
 Forty percent are carrying medium-to-critical risk factors and only 15% of organizations have near- to full agent ownership.

-The problem compounds as agent adoption accelerates.
-I'm talking to enterprises deploying hundreds of agents across departments, and most of them lack governance processes to track ownership, review permissions, or decommission agents when they're no longer needed.
+It compounds as adoption accelerates.
+Enterprises are deploying hundreds of agents across departments with no governance process to track ownership, review permissions, or decommission agents once they're no longer needed.

 What happens when ghost agents run unsupervised?